 In this unit you will examine a selection of Australian accounting standards that address fundamental issues in financial reporting.
-You commence with an analysis of the role of accounting standards in the regulation of financial reporting in Australia and the concepts in the Australian Framework for the Preparation and Presentation of Financial Statements.
+You commence with an analysis of the role of accounting standards in the regulation of financial reporting in Australia and the concepts in the Conceptual Framework for Financial Reporting.
 You then interpret and apply the requirements of the selected accounting standards to solve routine accounting problems.
 This unit develops your professional competence in accounting as well as preparing you for future participation in an international and dynamic professional accounting environment.

 |Fraction of Full-Time Student Load||0.125|